A contribution from Peter Lavelle, an economist at foreign exchange broker Pure FX, on the currency situation for an independent Catalonia.

 Beautiful postcards around the wall of La Lentejuela

-A guest post from London-based Marta on her passion for vintage shopping in Barcelona.
+An article from London-based Marta on her passion for vintage shopping in Barcelona.

 Barcelona is one of those cities that once you travel there; you will never want to leave.
 For fashion lovers, the City of Gaudí is the perfect destination to get the latest European vintage clothing while walking through beautiful boulevards whose architecture and Mediterranean atmosphere you will instantly fall in love with.
 If you are thinking about travelling to Barna, as the Spaniards call it, make sure you bring a big case with you, as a variety of vintage shops will be waiting for you.
 Read the rest of this article…